Solar-network/docs/docs/core/transactions/lifecycle.md

 ### 1. Create and Sign Transaction Locally

 Transactions are generated and signed locally with one of many available [SDK libraries](/docs/sdk/documentation).
-Locally generated and signed transactions are sent as a [POST request](/docs/api/public-rest-api/endpoints/transactions) with transaction data to the Core Server node.
+Locally generated and signed transactions are sent as a <a href="https://api.solar.org/#/Transactions/post_transactions" target="_blank" rel="noopener noreferrer">POST request</a> with transaction data to the Core Server node.

 > 🛑 **DANGER** - Core Server (node) will accept a valid transaction, signed with a valid signature from a private key.
 Make sure you invoke the SDK builder's **sign** method on your transaction object using the sender's private key.